 Measuring quality of life is a standard method used to help make hospice care and end-of-life decisions regarding an animal companion.

 At BrightHaven, we believe the way in which quality of life is measured should change as the hospice journey progresses towards dying, and as our research has shown, there is a keen demand for such a tool in animal hospice.

 What is the Quality of Dying (QOD) Checklist?

-The checklist is based on the acronym “PEACEFUL” and this helpful tool was developed by a consortium called GRACE consisting of Dr. Ella Bittel of Spirits in Transation, Dr. Kathryn Marocchino of The Nikki Hospice Foundation for Pets and Gail Pope, Founder of BrightHaven.
+The checklist is based on the acronym “PEACEFUL” and this helpful tool was developed by a consortium called GRACE consisting of Dr. Ella Bittel of Spirits in Transation, Dr. Kathryn Marocchino of The Nikki Hospice Foundation for Pets and Gail Pope, president and founder of BrightHaven.
 The QOD Checklist is designed to help people work through the dying process.

 It IS a checklist, NOT a scale, and is focused on healing rather than cure.
 At BrightHaven, we define healing as achieving balance of body, mind & spirit.